-The scenario analysis later in the report shows that the impact of climate risk is unlikely to be significant enough to cause a deficit to arise.
+The scenario analysis later in the report shows that the impact of climate risk is unlikely to be significant enough to cause a deficit to arise that could not be supported by the Citi covenant.

-The Trustee also sought input from Mercer, as the Plan's covenant advisers, on the impact of climate change on the employer covenant.
+The Trustee has also sought input from Mercer, as the Plan's covenant advisers, on the impact of climate related risks on the employer covenant.

-At the most recent valuation, Mercer advised that the covenant of Citi was strong.
-Coupled with the strong funding position, Mercer were of the view that covenant risk was very low.
-The Trustee was therefore comfortable taking a proportionate approach to the consideration of climate-related risks and opportunities in the context of the DB funding strategy.
+Mercer provided the CWG with an update on their covenant analysis in October 2023.
+This concluded the financial strength of Citi to be materially unchanged and the overall covenant of Citi remained strong.
+Coupled with the strong funding position, Mercer were of the view that covenant risk generally remained low.

+The Trustee was therefore comfortable taking a proportionate approach to the consideration of the impact of climate related risks on the employer covenant in the context of the DB funding strategy.